 One method is called ELISA which is short for Enzyme-Linked Immuno-Sorbant Assay.

 This is a very elegant test.
-Basically there is a trap for the antibodies and antigen.
+Basically, there is a trap for the antibodies and antigens.
 If these are present, they get stuck in the trap.
-This then triggers off a reaction that causes the solution to change colour.
-The colour change is indication of a positive test.
+This then triggers off a reaction that causes the solution to change color.
+The color change is an indication of a positive test.

-All the above is obviously a massive over-simplification of a rather complex topic.
+All of the above is a massive oversimplification of a rather complex topic.
 For those interested in more detailed information, there is a great resource in a learning guide developed by Abbott.
-Click this link to see it: learning_immunoassay

-You would have realised by now that these are all just different detection techniques.
+You would have realized by now that these are all just different detection techniques.
 They are but one piece of the puzzle of HIV test accuracy.

 For the test to be accurate, we must do the right test at the right time.
 Doctors need to know at what point in time to use which tool to detect what.